Having a pet can be very rewarding. We love our pets, but they aren’t conducive to keeping our homes and vehicles clean.

 Car Seat Covers

 Using a car seat cover is one of the best ways that you can keep pet hair off your car seats.
-When the time comes to remove the hair, you can simply take the seat covers off, shake them out, and then vacuum them off in your home.
+When the time comes to remove the hair, you can take the seat covers off, shake them out, and then vacuum them off in your home.

 Don’t forget to take your floor mats out too.
 Car companies make them removable purposefully to make cleaning slightly easier.